 Are you and your clients growing weary of:

-Litigation with its ever-increasing delays, hung juries, appeals, and other expenses in our cash-strapped court system?
+Litigation with its ever-increasing delays, split decisions, appeals, and other expenses in our cash-strapped court system?

 Mediations conducted by $500/hour retired judges, a whole day at a time, often using tired old tactics, such as alarming the parties about our legal system, splitting the difference, tossing a coin, seeking apologies, or disclosing a mediator’s assistant’s opinion of the case?

 Judicial arbitrations rarely being taken seriously because they do not result in final, binding decisions?